 Pied-billed Grebe With Crawdad

-I was driving the auto tour road at 8:45 a.m. when I spotted the Pied-billed Grebe diving near the road.
-I pulled over and waited for it to resurface.
-When it did, it came up with the Crawdad in its beak, at a place called Tuff Pond which is near the Tuff Boat Ramp.
+At around 8:45 a.m., I was driving the auto tour road when I noticed a Pied-billed Grebe diving close to the road.
+I pulled over and waited.
+It wasn’t long before the bird resurfaced with a crawdad in its beak.
+The action took place at Tuff Pond, near the Tuff Boat Ramp.

-I was using a Fujifilm X-T3 camera with a Canon EF 100-400 mm f/4.5-5.6L IS II lens attached with a Fringer EF-FX Pro.
-I had this setup resting on a bean bag draped over the open window of my pickup.
+For this photo, I used a Fujifilm X-T3 camera with a Canon EF 100-400mm f/4.5-5.6L IS II lens.
+I connected the lens using a Fringer EF-FX Pro adapter.
+My camera rested on a bean bag placed over the open window of my pickup, which helped stabilize the shot.

 Camera Settings